maxpumperla/elephas/README.md

 Constructive feedback and pull requests for elephas are very welcome.
 Here's a few things we're having in mind for future development

-- Tighter Spark ML integration.
-Pipelines do not work yet.
 - Benchmarks for training speed and accuracy.
 - Some real-world tests on EC2 instances with large data sets like imagenet.